 People keep asking us for help deciding what printer they should consider.
-Often they say, "Nicholas, I don't want to buy old-technology that is already obsolete."
+Often they say, "Nicholas, I don't want to buy old-technology that is already obsolete.
+What new printers should I be looking at?"

 Every one of our 174 FLAAR Reports titles is a response to someone's question.
-So for 2007 we are again updating this FLAAR Fast Facts to answer all the people who have asked for "What is coming out during 2007 that's new?"
+So for 2008 we are again updating this FLAAR Fast Facts to answer all the people who have asked for "What is coming out during 2008 that's new?"